oscar-gonzalez-s/PAE_Accenture/README.md

 # EXECUTION INSTRUCTIONS

 To execute Smartrend main app, you'll need to first change the bash variable **BASE_PATH** in *smartrend.sh* script to the path wherein you saved the project.
-Once the variable settle, you'll be able to run Smartrend app on your computer !
+Once the variable settled, you'll be able to run Smartrend app on your computer !
 You only have to execute the bash script hosted in the "scripts" folder.

 >Example: